rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 classify the various EE-MB methods.
 Of particular note is the claim that there is an ambiguity in trying to distinguish between intersecting and disjoint methods.

+:cite:t:`Friedrich_2014` applied EE-MB-B to water clusters with 26 monomers.
+The goal of the study was to replicate CCSD(T)/CBS results computed using the incremental method.
+Overall the EE-MB-B results match the incremental method results quite well.